 A research-level field course to globally significant international or Canadian geological type localities.
 Students will gain practical field experience through the collection, analysis, and presentation of primary geological and geophysical field data.
 Lectures/ seminars/ practical exercises will emphasize the interaction between the physical, chemical, and biological aspects of the Earth system.

-Prerequisite(s):Earth Sciences 2250Y and registration in year 4 of a Specialization, Honors Specialization or Professional Program offered by the Department of Earth Sciences with a minimum cumulative average of 70%.
+Prerequisite(s):Earth Sciences 2250Y or permission of the department and registration in year 4 of a Specialization or Honours Specialization offered by the Department of Earth Sciences with a minimum cumulative average of 70%.

 Extra Information: A 10 to 14 day field course typically held in April/May although it may be offered at other times of the year given the weather in international locations.Note: Students must register prior to the September "Add" deadline for full year courses (see Undergraduate Sessional Dates).
 Registration in the course is conditional and competitive as course costs are largely covered by external funds raised by the department just prior to departure.
 A committee will adjudicate students on the basis of grades in program courses, a vision statement submitted as part of the application process, and demonstrated interest in field studies.
 Course may not be used towards minimum graduation requirements.
 Students who are not successful will have the course dropped from their record; normal drop dates do not apply to this course.
 Students are expected to contribute toward the cost of accommodation, food, and miscellaneous expenses.